Skip to main content

 “Did I…” Her voice trembled.
 “Kill that man?”
 She gasped as Swadhin smiled faintly and shook his head.

 “He is being treated.
-He lost blood but he is stable.
+He lost blood, but he is stable.
 You did not kill anyone.”
 Abhaya sighed in relief.
-A part of her even wanted to apologise but then she remembered the flame and shrieks.
+A part of her even wanted to apologise, but then she remembered the flame and shrieks.
 Abhaya inhaled as she followed Swadhin down the jungle to the water.

 “I will wait here.”
 Swadhin perched himself on the bank as Abhaya placed the clothes down on the stone slab, perhaps a part of a once-existing staircase and put her feet in the water.
 The touch of cold water on her skin after so many days made her shiver a little.
 She stepped down carefully into neck-deep water and rubbed her hands and face.
-She could see the soil fading into the clean water and her skin once again felt radiant.
+She could see the soil fading into the clean water, and her skin once again felt radiant.
 She took a dip and then another, her long hair getting wet and sticking to the saree.
 The saree itself hung on to her body in ripples as she carefully adjusted and tucked the drape in firmly.
 She walked towards the bank to where the water was to her waist and rubbed her hair using the mug to wash off dirt from tangles.
 She suddenly felt Swadhin’s eyes on her.
 She glanced at him as he looked away.
 Abhaya suddenly felt aware of her surroundings.
 She hurriedly picked up the dry clothes and wrapped them around the wet ones.

-“Next time bring a woman along.”
-She said as she walked past him, water dripping from her hair and saree and her feet making imprints on the soiled road.
-Swadhin opened his mouth to say something but he did not as he silently followed her back to the hideout.
+“Next time, bring a woman along.”
+She said as she walked past him, water dripping from her hair and saree, and her feet making imprints on the soiled road.
+Swadhin opened his mouth to say something, but he did not as he silently followed her back to the hideout.
 On the way, Abhaya glanced over her shoulder to find his eyes hovering on her hips as she inhaled.
 A part of her wanted to run.
-Another said slow and steady wins the race.
+Another said Slow and steady wins the race.
 Like the tortoise and the rabbit story, her mother told her.
 She needed to know more about where she was and where she could go if she ran.

-Swadhin found himself feeling thirsty as Abhaya splashed on the water and her face was filled with instant relief.
+Swadhin found himself feeling thirsty as Abhaya splashed on the water, and her face was filled with instant relief.
 A part of him wanted to look away, give her the little relief that she deserved.
 Another part of him could not.
 What if she made a false move or tried to run?
 It was always important to keep an eye on the captive.
 Keep an eye, Swadhin, don’t stare.
 She is a child.
-He looked away briefly only to see her approach the shores.
+He looked away briefly, only to see her approach the shores.
 She stopped at waist-deep water, her saree hugging her untouched bosoms like a veil on her chastity.
 Her hips swayed as she walked ahead.
 Swadhin wondered if Abhaya was aware of her femininity yet.
 Whether she knew the subtlety of a man-woman relationship.
-He looked up at her glancing over her shoulder at him.
+He looked up at her, glancing over her shoulder at him.
 Was it because she was aware of his stare or aware of her prisoners?
 His thoughts wandered to what Kabir said.
-If it was true, he would take Abhaya to her fiance himself, and make sure she was settled before he left.
+If it were true, he would take Abhaya to her fiancé himself and make sure she was settled before he left.
 He would not let her suffer the way she suffered at home in silence anymore.
 But Swadhin knew this was his irrational self-talk.
 He could do nothing for her now.
 He could do nothing for her in the future.
 He was a coward.
 A sudden thought came as he watched her get into her room to change.

 “I will ask you something once you are done.”
 He said as she nodded at him silently.
 As Abhaya closed the door behind her, her cheeks flushed into a warm red.
 She had never been stared at, looked at with a gaze the way he did at the banks of the water body.
 She licked her dry lips as she undid her wet saree and put on the other one.
 It smelled of detergent.
 Her thoughts wandered at first in curiosity.
 Why was he looking at her like that?
 Why did she not feel offended by his stare?
 She should.
 Then Abhaya felt disgusted.
 She thought Swadhin Da was different.
 But what she heard the previous evening, what she saw in his eyes today.
 He was just like all other men.
-She grunted involuntarily brushing away her wet hair to one side as she finished draping the saree over her bare shoulder.
-She stepped out of the threshold as he stood up alarmed.
+She grunted involuntarily, brushing away her wet hair to one side as she finished draping the saree over her bare shoulder.
+She stepped out of the threshold as he stood up, alarmed.

 “What is it that you wanted to ask?”
-She inquired, softly.
+She inquired softly.

 Swadhin nodded.
 “To your would-be husband.
 You can get married and…” He stopped at her stare.